CallMeCalvin101/CMPM-121-Final-Project/README.md

 ## F0 devblog
 F0 D:  Depending on the current weather, there is a different chance of each cell getting water and sun.
 When it rains, there's a 70% chance of a cell getting 2 levels of water and a 20% chance of getting sun.
 When it's sunny, there's a 70% chance for a cell to lose a level of water and a 80% chance to get sun.
 It is not possible to lose water levels on a rainy day but there is also no ways to gain water levels on a sunny day.
 Each cell's sun is independent of each other.

-# Tony Guizar & Vincent Kurniadjaja - 12/6/2023
+# Tony Guizar & Vincent Kurniadjaja & Steven Ren - 12/6/2023
 ## F1 devblog
 ## F1 A: Bytearray diagram
 ![F1.a data structure diagram](./Devlog%20images/IMG_0020.png)